polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 The above will return something resembling the following, minus the carriage returns, which are added for clarity.

 ```
-auth.ticket.create:eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.
-eyJ1bmlxdWVfbmFtZSI6ImZvbyIsInJvbGUiOlsiaG93ZHkiLCJ3b3Js
-ZCJdLCJuYmYiOjE2MTc5NDQyMzYsImV4cCI6MTYxNzk1MTQzNiwiaWF0
-IjoxNjE3OTQ0MjM2fQ.
+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1bmlxdWVfbmFtZSI6ImZvbyIsInJvbGUiOlsiaG93ZHkiLCJ3b3Js
+ZCJdLCJuYmYiOjE2MTc5NDQyMzYsImV4cCI6MTYxNzk1MTQzNiwiaWF0IjoxNjE3OTQ0MjM2fQ.
 9eYROea_r-TJGT5k4H0DaGDW6LziHhEsK4on-uc-ECc
 ```

 Typically Magic takes care of authentication for you, by exposing an `authenticate` endpoint for you, where you can submit a username and a password, for then to have your JWT token returned accordingly.

-**Notice** - You can also associate any claims you wish with your JWT token, by adding a key/value **[claims]** argument to your invocation as you create your JWT token.
+You can also associate any claims you wish with your JWT token, by adding a key/value **[claims]** argument to your invocation as you create your JWT token.
 Below is an example.

 ```